julianmclain/blog/src/content/posts/002-the-great-gatsby.md

 For a simple blog, React and Graphql are probably overkill, but I was still sold on the perceived simplicity of the how the site would ultimately be served.
-After using Gatsby to run your production build, you're just left with just HTML, CSS, and JS files.
+After using Gatsby to run your production build, you're left with just HTML, CSS, and JS files.
 More interactive web apps are going to need to figure out user authentication and an API layer, but I won't need any of that.
 Plus, I already take a ton of notes in markdown files, so I'm used to the workflow.